 - A Brita water filtration system is also recommended instead of the wasteful yet convenient plastic bottles.
 For one, plastic bottles do not have fluoride so unless your student is using a fluoride added toothpaste or mouth rinse, they do run the risk of cavities should they not have any fluoride.

 - One of her suitemates brought a Keurig coffee maker.
 If you have a student who cannot live without hot coffee, this is very convenient, but definitely more expensive, way to have coffee.
-There are countless Starbucks and Dunkin’ Donuts on campus and close by but having your student make their own is often more economical.
-Target and Walmart sell the bottles of Starbucks Iced Coffee which have six 8 oz. servings.
+There are countless Starbucks and Dunkin’ Donuts on campus and close by but having your students make their own is often more economical.

 - If your student is like mine, there just is not enough closet and drawer space to accommodate all of her clothes/shoes/dry goods/toiletries/medicines, etc. That is where the under-the-bed plastic drawer system comes in handy.
 The problem you may face is availability.
 Her roommate’s parents had to drive over 8 miles to a farther location to secure these drawers.
 Here are a few tips.
 Either bring them with you if your vehicle space allows or order ahead of time.
 Besides Target and Walmart which is where most will head, consider Office Depot, TJ Maxx, HomeGoods, Marshalls or Ross.
 We purchased ours at Office Depot so with the 20% off coupon I had, it was comparably priced.